Payroll compliance frameworks: components & best practices

 Compliance with tax regulations means following all applicable tax laws by accurately filing returns, reporting income, and paying taxes within required deadlines.

-This compliance with tax regulations requires employers to accurately withhold, report, and remit payroll taxes at the federal, state, and local levels.
-For example, agents visited nearly 100 businesses suspected of serious employment tax noncompliance and took about 50 law enforcement actions related to payroll tax crimes, according to a campaign titled, “IRS National Two-Week Education and Enforcement Campaign to Combat Employment Tax Crimes” by International Revenue Service in 2019.
+Employers must accurately withhold, report, and remit payroll taxes at the federal, state, and local levels.
+For example, agents visited nearly 100 businesses suspected of serious employment tax noncompliance and took about 50 law enforcement actions related to payroll tax crimes, according to a campaign titled, "IRS National Two-Week Education and Enforcement Campaign to Combat Employment Tax Crimes" by International Revenue Service in 2019.

 What are the best practices for implementing payroll compliance frameworks?